mdbergmann/knx-conn/README.md

     ("1/2/3" dpt:dpt-1.001 "foobar")))
 ```

-This is a list of lists containing three elements:
+This is a list of lists each containing three elements:

-1. the GA
+1. the GA as string representation
-2. the dpt
+2. the dpt type
 3. a label

-The list can be deployed via `knx-conn-init` as parameter, or it can be set and ammended later by setting it to:
+The list can be provided via parameter to `knx-conn-init`, or deployed later by setting it to:

 ```lisp
 (setf knx-client:*group-address-dpt-mapping* *dpt-map*)
 ```

+It can also be ammended anytime.

-From that moment all data indications are checked for if there exists a mapping so that the DPT can be parsed properly.
-I.e.:
+From the moment of setting the mapping all data indications are checked for if there exists a mapping so that the DPT can be parsed properly.
+I.e. then you will see two loggings, one as previous and another that applied the right DPT:

 ```
  <INFO> [21:59:18] knx-conn.knx-client file77Nnnx (%async-handler-knx-received) - Tunnelling ind 1: 13.13.255 -> 3/0/0 = #(85 59 18)